 Starting your business venture can feel like an insurmountable hill of complex tasks and unexplored territory.
 I remember the day I set on my journey of starting my own business five years ago.
-Knowing which foot to put forward first was integral and paralysingly overwhelming when looking to climb that mountain and turning it into a molehill.
+Knowing which foot to put forward first was integral and paralysingly overwhelming when looking to climb that mountain and turn it into a molehill.
 Looking back I had no actionable steps for an entrepreneur, in fact, I had no plan.
 One foot after the other the learning came through the doing, the listening, the asking and facing the fear and showing up.

 Thankfully, as an entrepreneur, you have a vast history of moguls and mentors before you who can help to shed some light on that initial leap.
 So here are some actionable tips and techniques that you can employ today – straight from the experts.

-1. Learn How to Schedule and Do It
+Entrepreneur Tip 1: Learn How to Schedule and Do It

-Ramit Sethi, finance guru and author of bestseller I Will Teach You to be Rich, cannot emphasise the art of scheduling enough.
+Ramit Sethi, finance guru and author of the bestseller I Will Teach You to be Rich, cannot emphasise the art of scheduling enough.
 He explains that by having a calendar, you hold yourself to a level of accountability while being able to actively see the systems of your life playing out in front of you.
-The physical process of using a calendar provides a feedback mechanism to help you know where you need to refine your schedule - perhaps allocating more time in some places and reducing time in others.
+The physical process of using a calendar provides a feedback mechanism to help you know where you need to refine your schedule – perhaps allocating more time in some places and reducing time in others.

 Cal Newport, author of Deep Work: Rules for Focused Success in a Distracted World calls this ‘time blocking‘ to give yourself the best chance of getting deep work completed without distractions.